How to Book a Cheap Flight to New Zealand

 The number one rule for how far in advance you should book your plane ticket is: don’t leave it until the last minute!
 The closer to the flight date that you leave it, the more likely the prices will have rocketed!

-However, according to too-complicated-to-comprehend algorithms devised by various airfare websites, the magic date for booking the cheapest flight is 47 days before your flight date.
+However, according to too-complicated-to-comprehend algorithms devised by various airfare websites, the magic date for booking the cheapest international flight is 47 days before your flight date.
 (Or some like to say 6 weeks-2 months, but you get the idea).
-Additionally, booking a flight on a Tuesday morning is sometimes cheaper, as some airlines put prices up on a Wednesday.
+Additionally, booking a flight on a Tuesday is sometimes cheaper, as some airlines put prices up on a Wednesday.
+As for the time of day, there’s little evidence for a “golden hour” to book your tickets.
+However, some have suggested midnight at your chosen airline’s local time when booking direct (for example, Air New Zealand that would be midnight New Zealand Standard Time), so give it a shot!

 But, for those that can’t wait until that special 47th day, you are still guaranteed to make some sort of saving on your flight ticket if you book 1-4 months in advance.
 Booking ridiculously early, however, won’t give you much of a saving.